Pursuing the MD dream: How Caribbean-trained Canadian doctors struggle to come home

-Tuition in the Caribbean costs an average of $23,000 per term; in Canada, tuition typically costs $6,000 to $26,000.
+Tuition in the Caribbean costs an average of $23,000 per term in 2015; in Canada, tuition typically costs $6,000 to $26,000.
 However, once students factor in the cost of travel and residence, attending school in the Caribbean can easily cost $30,000 or more.

 Then there's the matter of clinical rotations.
 In Canada and the U.S., some med students start their clinical rotations within their first year of studies.

 You almost feel alienated by your own country.- Dr. Lucy Martinek

 In the Caribbean, students spend their first two years learning medical theory "on island."
 Clinical rotations are carried out during the final two years in the U.S.

 What really causes anxiety for Canadians who study medicine abroad, however, is how difficult they find it to come back and practise medicine at home.